modelfoxdotdev/modelfox/crates/www/content/docs_guides/run_the_app_on_your_own_server/post.md

 ### storage

-Use the `storage` key to configure storage for `.tangram` model files.
+Use the `storage` key to configure storage for `.modelfox` model files.

 #### Local